LucasJMO/E6Plus/classes/Rogue.md

 A rogue may select one of crippling strike, dark caster, defensive roll, hide in plain sight, improved evasion, opportunist, power slide, skill mastery, slippery mind, or bonus feat.

 **Crippling Strike**: A successful sneak attack deals two points of strength damage or dex damage.
-This ability may be gained multiple times.
+This ability may be gained multiple times, each time adding an additional two points of either form of damage.

 **Dark Caster**: A rogue can learn an illusion spell of 2nd level or lower and cast it a number of times per day equal to rogue level divided by 2 (rounded down, minimum 0).
-Save DC is 10 + spell level + Intelligence modifier or Charisma modifier.
+Save DC is 10 + spell level + Intelligence modifier or Charisma modifier (whichever is higher).
 This ability may be gained twice, but must choose a different spell each time.
 Treat rogue level as caster level.

 **Defensive Roll**: If an attack (from a weapon or some other blow) would reduce a rogue to 0 or fewer hit points.
 The rogue may attempt a reflex saving throw (DC = damage dealt).
 If the save succeeds, he takes only half damage from the blow.

+**Improved Healing**: A rogue gains an enhancement to their natural healing abilities.
+For every 15 minutes a rogue spends out of combat they recover 1 hitpoint.
+This is in addition to hitpoints regained via other methods (resting for example).

 **Opportunist**: Once per round, a rogue can make an attack of opportunity against an opponent who has just been struck for damage in melee by another character.